 Monthly disability payments are critical to supporting those who are unable to work due to a permanent illness, injury, or a lifelong condition.
 That being said, many who receive a Social Security disability check have limited income.
 A month or two behind on a bill can lead to mounting debt with no end in sight.
 Creditor letters and calls threatening garnishment feels intrusive, overwhelming, and stressful.

-This blog will explain what kinds of deductions can legally be made from your disability check – and what to do if you are facing garnishment to settle a debt.
+At Watson & Carroll, P.C., L.L.O., we strive to keep disability beneficiaries informed of their rights.
+However, we do not handle debtor’s rights cases.
+This informational blog explains what kinds of deductions can legally be made from your disability check – and what to do if you are facing garnishment to settle a debt.

 Social Security Disability Lawyer